onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ###Cloudera Impala JDBC Example

-[Impala](http://www.cloudera.com/products/apache-hadoop/impala.html) (an Apache Incubator project) is an open source, analytic MPP database for Apache Hadoop.
+[Apache Impala](http://www.cloudera.com/products/apache-hadoop/impala.html) (an Apache Incubator project) is an open source, analytic MPP database for Apache Hadoop.

 This example shows how to build and run a maven-based project to execute SQL queries on Impala using JDBC